matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-deploy.md

 [@matterlabs/hardhat-zksync-deploy](https://www.npmjs.com/package/@matterlabs/hardhat-zksync-deploy)

-To use this plugin, install the dependencies, by running the following commands in the terminal:
+Add the latest version of this plugin to your project with the following command:

 ::: code-tabs